kconnour/PyUVS-old/builddocs/rst/installation.rst

 To install optional dependencies, simply execute this command in Terminal:
 :code:`<path to python interpreter> -m pip install <path to pyuvs>[<option>]`.

-For example, to install the datafiles dependencies simply use :code:`<path to python interpreter> -m pip install <path to pyuvs>[datafiles]`.
 You can install multiple of these dependencies at once by putting the dependencies in square brackets *without spaces between them* like so:
 :code:`[option0,option1,option2,...]`.

+For example, to install the datafiles dependencies I would simply use:
+:code:`/home/kyle/repos/PyUVS/venv/bin/python -m pip install /home/kyle/repos/PyUVS/.[datafiles]`.
+If I wanted to create a database that I will populate with IUVS data files and information derived from SPICE kernels I would use :code:`/home/kyle/repos/PyUVS/venv/bin/python -m pip install /home/kyle/repos/PyUVS/.[database,datafiles,spice]`.